oddjobs-maple/odd_job_guides/woodsman/README.md

 from equipment or buffs) DEX of exactly 25. _Technically_, as long as you satisfy that constraint, any AP build is valid.
-However, only one such AP build actually makes sense, and that is leaving your base DEX, INT, and LUK at 25, 4, and 4, respectively, and putting all other APs into STR.
+However, only one such AP build actually makes sense, and that is leaving your base DEX, INT, and LUK at 25, 4, and 4, respectively, and putting all other APs into STR:

+- STR: \[all APs go here\]
+- DEX: 25
+- INT: 4
+- LUK: 4

 ## Skill builds